How to Increase Your Fees From Your Next Client Meeting

 To have an effective conversation with a client, you need to push them outside of their usual sphere of thinking.

-And this is where the power of the ‘What if…’ questions comes into play.
+And this is where the power of the what-if questions comes into play.
 Building up a scenario and asking the right conceptual questions prompts the business owner to start considering new options, new processes and new ways of improving the business.
-And with new processes comes new ways for your firm to assist them.
+With new processes come new ways for your firm to assist them.

 Posing the question can be the first step in creating a new piece of work for the practice.
-And it’s your understanding of the client’s business that enables you to ask the most pertinent and pressing questions.
+Your understanding of the client’s business enables you to ask the most pertinent and pressing questions.
 Talk about standing out from the crowd!
-Sadly too many accountants still only contact clients to discuss the tax return.
+Sadly, too many accountants still only contact clients to discuss their tax return.

 The value of tailored management reports

-Providing bespoke management reporting to clients can be a big spur for additional work – as well as providing an increased value-add fee into the bargain.
+Providing bespoke management reporting to clients can be a big spur for additional work – as well as providing an increased value fee into the bargain.